thall34/calculator/README.md

-Added extra if statement so if you type in a second operator before putting in a second number, it replaces the operator Added decimal button that can add one decimal number per number on each side of the operator Added a backspace button that will delete the last input
+Added extra if statement so if you type in a second operator before putting in a second number, it replaces the operator Added decimal button that can add one decimal number per number on each side of the operator Added a backspace button that will delete the last input Added a +/i button that will convert the active number from + to -

 KNOWN BUGS
 Need to figure out how to limit the max character length of the screen or have it wrap